findirfin/b100k3t/readme.md

 - Grab the current question and answers from the Blooket page and display them in the debug section.
 - Simulate keypresses for answers 1-4.
 - Click answer buttons directly on the Blooket page.
+- **LLM Settings**: Configure and save your Gemini API token for AI-powered answer suggestions.

 ## Installation